3LK3/gdextension-cli/README.md

 This will create a project called <NAME> in a new directory relative to your current path.

 By default, https://github.com/3LK3/gdextension-template is used as the project template.

+#### From a custom git repository

-You can use your own repository or a local directory containing a project template.
+You can also use your own template repository to create a new project.

+`gdextension-cli new <NAME> --from-git https://github.com/<you>/<your-custom-template>`

+#### From a local directory

+If you have a template on your local file system you can also create a project from there.

+`gdextension-cli new <NAME> --from-local /home/you/your_template`